Coronado 25

-The design was built by Coronado Yachts in the United States from 1966 to 1975.
-It was also built by Russell Marine in the United Kingdom, but it is now out of production.
+The Coronado 25 is a recreational keelboat built by Coronado Yachts in the United States from 1966 to 1975.
+It was also built by Russell Marine in the United Kingdom.

-Design

-The Coronado 25 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
-It has a masthead sloop rig; a spooned, raked stem; a raised counter, angled transom; an internally mounted spade-type rudder controlled by a tiller and a fixed fin keel of stub keel and centerboard.
+Designed by Ed Edgar and Frank W. Butler the fiberglass hull has a spooned, raked stem; a raised counter, angled transom; an internally mounted spade-type rudder controlled by a tiller.
+It has a hull speed of 6.0 kn.
+It was available with a centerboard or fixed keel.

-The boat is normally fitted with a small 6 to 10 hp outboard motor for docking and maneuvering.

-The design has sleeping accommodation for five people, with a double "V"-berth in the bow cabin, a dinette table that lowers into a double berth in the main cabin and an aft quarter berth on the port side.
+It has sleeping accommodation for five people, with a double "V"-berth, a dinette table that lowers into a double berth in the main cabin and an aft quarter berth on the port side.
 The galley is located on the port side just forward of the companionway ladder.
 The galley is equipped with a two-burner stove, an icebox and a sink.
 The head is located just aft of the bow cabin on the starboard side.
 Cabin headroom is 66 in.

-The design has a hull speed of 6.0 kn.